 Early symptoms include dilated pupils, night blindness and difficulty in low light.

-Your dog may hesitate to walk down steps or stairs, and his eyes may look as if they're glowing or shining.
+Your dog may bump into things or hesitate to walk down steps or stairs, and his eyes may look as if they're glowing or shining.

 Unfortunately, there is no treatment for progressive retinal atrophy; however, it may no longer be a hopeless disease, according to Animal Eye Care.

-Many cocker spaniel eye problems can emerge in your pet's eyes.
-Although we may be unable to prevent hereditary diseases, regular checks and weekly cleaning can help keep other eye conditions at bay.
+Although you may be unable to prevent hereditary diseases, regular checks and weekly cleaning can help keep other eye conditions at bay.

-If we are to spot early common dog eye health problems before they can worsen, it's best to check your Cocker Spaniel's eyes often - at least weekly.
+Spot the early signs of dog eye health problems before they can worsen; you must be vigilant.
+It's best to check your Cocker Spaniel's eyes often, at least weekly.

-I usually give Max's eyes a quick check when I'm talking to him or giving him a cuddle, but they're thoroughly checked and cleaned when I groom him.
+I usually check Max's eyes when talking to him or giving him a cuddle, but they're thoroughly checked and cleaned when I groom him.

 So many pet owners wait a few days (or more) to see if the symptoms clear.
-Or, they feel they don't want to 'bother' the vet with something that appears relatively minor.
+Or, they want to avoid bothering the vet with something that appears relatively minor.

 Unfortunately, that's often a big mistake!

-Your pet must see his vet as soon as you notice eye problems; prompt diagnosis and treatment are vital where eye health care is concerned.
+Your pet must see his vet when you notice your dog's eye problems; prompt diagnosis and treatment are vital for eye health care.

 By being vigilant and catching problems early, before they escalate, you will minimize any discomfort for your pet, keeping damage to his eyes to an absolute minimum.